mailart/OnlineLearning/README.md

 	2 Runtime permission test and request if necessary

 ## Http libary
-	There are few of libaries can be used to make http reqeust. <br/>In our case the request is a GET request and no custom HTTP headers required <br/>so the volley is used to make thing simple and good enough for what we need.
+	There are few of libaries can be used to make http reqeust.
+	In our case the request is a GET request and no custom HTTP headers required So the volley is used to make thing simple and good enough for what we need.

 ## Error detection
 	1 Detect and warn a request error